-Enrollment assistance is provided on site at the Tahlequah, Muskogee, and Broken Arrow campuses prior to the opening of the semester.
-Students are encouraged to enroll using web access.
+Enrollment is provided on site at the Tahlequah, Muskogee, and Broken Arrow campuses prior to the opening of the semester.
+Students are encouraged to enroll according to the Schedule of Classes.
 Regular enrollment is provided for two to four days immediately prior to the day classes begin.
 Students enrolling at other sites need to consult the appropriate schedule to determine the time of enrollment.

 Class Schedule Changes

 Schedule changes (dropping and/or adding classes) are permitted through the late enrollment period.
 The dates for dropping and/or adding classes are published in the Schedule of Classes.
 Also, see withdrawals under Academic Information.